tannerkrewson/lansite/README.md

 * VoteBox: Give your attendees a choice in what game to play next, what to eat, etc.
 * TextBox: Give a quick notice to everyone.
 * MatchBox: Allow your attendees to list games they want to play and find players.
+* Connect4Box: A simple match-making system for an online Connect 4 game.

 ## Custom Box Creation Instructions
 1. Pick a name.
 This will be case-sensitive across all files.
 For this example, we'll call ours `FooBox`.